scrapy/scrapyd/docs/config.rst

 .. versionadded:: 0.15

 The number of finished jobs to keep per spider.
 Defaults to ``5``.
-This includes logs and items.
+This refers to logs and items.

 This setting was named ``logs_to_keep`` in previous versions.